aantron/lambdasoup/README.md

 ## Documentation

-Lambda Soup consists of one module, whose signature is documented here [here][docs].
+Lambda Soup consists of one module, whose signature is documented [here][docs].

 ## Performance